Professional Education Programs

 Initial teacher preparation programs:

-There has been significant growth in ATA due to state approved funding of the program beginning in AY 2019-2020.
-ATA enrollment grew from 59 and 161 ATA members in AYs 2017-2018 and 2018-2019, respectively, to 900, 951, and 1,014 ATA members in AYs 2019-2020, 2020-2021, and 2021-2022, respectively.
-Interest in the ATA continues to be high and numbers enrolled in ATA reflect the full award allocation provided to NAU by the Arizona Board of Regents.
-For AY 2020-2021, NAU initially expended all funding and maintained an ATA waitlist.
-When funding was increased in Spring 2021 because of recent, voter-approved ballot initiatives, students on the waitlist were approved for ATA and provided appropriate scholarship funding.
-Upon review of the enrollment data for AY 2019-2020, we also noted a significant increase in enrollment for graduate students pursuing NAU’s approved alternative pathway graduate programs.
+There has been significant growth in ATA at NAU due to state approved funding of the program beginning in AY 2019-2020.
+ATA at NAU enrollment grew from 59 and 161 in AYs 2017-2018 and 2018-2019, respectively, to 900, 951, 1,014, and 1,147 in AYs 2019-2020, 2020-2021, 2021-2022, and 2022-2023, respectively.
+Interest in the ATA continues to be high, and NAU distributes the full award allocation provided to NAU by the Arizona Board of Regents.
+In AY 2020-2021, NAU initially expended all funding and maintained an ATA waitlist.
+When funding was increased in Spring 2021 because of recent, voter-approved ballot initiatives, students on the waitlist were approved for ATA at NAU and provided appropriate scholarship funding.

 Advanced professional education programs: